 Beyond Good and Evil

-This game tells the exciting journey of the main character, Jade.
+This game tells the journey of the main character, Jade.
 As a protagonist, she shows us the powers of journalism and non-violence.
-She is a POC Woman, which is rare in the gaming industry.
-As a result, is not only one of gaming’s most unique protagonist, but she is also one of its greatest.
+She is a POC Women, which is rare in the gaming industry.
+As a result, is not only one of gaming’s most unique protagonists, but she is also one of its greatest.
 This game is not just approved, it is a must play.
 Plus, it is non-violent, so it is good for all ages.

 Last of Us 2

 This is one of the most recent games on this list.
 The Last of Us 2, was groundbreaking for its queer-inclusion.
 However, the game does have some violence.
 For that reason, it is important that you come into the game with the right headspace.
 In the end, the brilliant story, and accessible game play land this game a spot on this list.